Schichael/TCN_Seq2Seq/README.md

 ### TCN blocks
 The TCN blocks use as many layers as needed to get a connection from first timestep's input to last timestep's output.
 The padding mode in the models can be set by the user.
-Only if set to 'causal', the blocks are "temporal", i.e. a timestep only gets information from the previous timesteps.
+If padding is set to 'causal', a timestep only gets information from the previous timesteps.
 If set to 'same' or 'valid', also information from future timesteps are used which might improve the predictions.

 The encoder of the "normal" TCN-TCN model will always have "causal" padding since